 What is Wonder Woman 1984 all about?

-Picking up a few decades after 2017's Wonder Woman, Diana Prince (Gadot) finds herself in 1984, a time of comfortable material excess and an uncomfortable escalation towards nuclear war.
-Through the work of a wealthy TV entrepreneur, Maxwell Lord (Pedro Pascal) who carries something known as the Chaos Shard, Wonder Woman must stop Maxwell's rise to power or else the world will be destroyed.
+Picking up decades after 2017's Wonder Woman, Diana Prince (Gadot) finds herself in 1984.
+It's a time of material excess and the nuclear arms race between the United States and Russia, then known as the Soviet Union.
+Through the work of a wealthy TV entrepreneur, Maxwell Lord (Pedro Pascal), who carries a mystical item, Wonder Woman must stop his rise to power or else the world will be destroyed.

-Given its 1984 setting, Diana will find herself in the final years of the Cold War, which saw tensions bolstered due to the increased threat of nuclear weaponry.
-It was in 1983 when the Russians thought the U.S. launched missiles towards Moscow, an incident later dubbed the “1983 Nuclear False Alarm.”
+Wonder Woman, who represents humanity's love in the DC Universe, will be challenged to her core as she finds herself in a seemingly apocalyptic time.
+It was in 1983 when the Russians thought the US launched missiles towards Moscow, an incident later dubbed the “1983 Nuclear False Alarm.”
 We were that close to nuclear war, so you can expect Diana will have much to say.

 Who is starring in Wonder Woman 1984?